 Although you could opt for a wired router, we suggest a wireless model so you can avoid stringing Ethernet cable around your home.
-Besides, a wireless router is the best way to access the Internet using your smartphone or tablet.
+Besides, a wireless router is the best way to access the internet using your smartphone or tablet.
 And if you ever discover you absolutely must have a wired connection, the router will have a built-in switch to handle it.
-While you’re at it, check out the best 802.11ac routers on the market, along with our guide on how to secure your wireless network.
+While you’re at it, check out the best routers currently on the market, along with our guide on how to secure your wireless network.

 Just like smartphones, router manufacturers are constantly implementing new and more powerful wireless standards (IEEE protocols) as technology becomes more advanced.
 That’s why we have standards like 802.11g, 802.11n, and 802.11ac — these aren’t just random numbers, they are a description of router capabilities.

 Remember, you should always take manufacturers’ speed declarations with a grain of salt.
-For example, many manufactures list “theoretical” maximum bandwidth on their boxes.
+For example, many manufacturers list “theoretical” maximum bandwidth on their boxes.
 You’ll see anything from 350Mb/sec to 3,500Mb/sec (megabits per second), but you’ll rarely see throughput that high in realistic environments in which walls, doors, appliances, and other barriers separate your router from its client devices.

 All wireless routers feature built-in Ethernet for hard-wired network connections, but cheaper routers will have switches rated at only 100Mb/sec.
 You won’t regret spending a few extra dollars to buy a model with a Gigabit switch (that’s 1,000Mb/sec).

 Manufacturers have sold dual-band routers for years, but now many are starting to roll out tri-band routers as well.